-9 0.0 0 0.1 1 0 0 so mar our commonly lives me CP1 AISC enhances i Strategic Pathway: Community & Advancement AISC enhances its reputation locally and globally and expands engagement and support across all stakeholder groups.
-Person(s) Responsible: Director of Advancement Goals CP1-Y1 2018-2019: Create a portal for Advancement. eport that can be shared with current Collaborative among our core stakel 2018-2019 Picture(s) of Success Tasks/Steps Timelines Person(s) Responsible Identify core areas for communication, as well as articulate purpose and audience.
-September to October 2018 Kirsten and Shannon Explore the ramifications of core areas on already existing systems and cultural context.
-October to November 2018 Kirsten, Alankrit and Sherriden Create a portal for Advancement.
-Create content and engagement.
+J.Jacin icai student learning objectives so that our community lives the shared vision.
+CP1 Strategic Pathway: Community & Advancement AISC enhances its reputation locally and globally and expands engagement and support across all stakeholder groups.
+Person(s) Responsible: Director of Advancement Goals CP1-Y1 2018-2019: Create a portal for Advancement.
+2019-2020: Create an annual report that can be shared with current and potential community members.
+2020-2021: Create a Giving Collaborative among our core stakeholder supporters that will support future giving.
+2018-2019 Picture(s) of S Success Tasks/Steps Timelines Person(s) Responsible Identify core areas for communication, as well as articulate purpose and audience.
+September to October 2018 Kirsten and Shannon Create a portal for Advancement.
+Explore the ramifications of core areas on already existing systems and cultural context.
+October to November 2018 Kirsten, Alankrit and Sherriden Create content and engagement.
 November to March 2018 Kirsten and Shannon Integrate content and engagements into our already existing platforms, if possible.
 March and April 2019 Kirsten and Sherriden Launch Advancement Portal May 2019 Kirsten and Sherriden

 CP2 Strategic Pathway: Community & Environmental Sustainability (All School) AISC enlists the participation of all stakeholder groups to incorporate environmentally sustainable policies, practices, and programming in alignment with our mission and core values.
-Person(s) Responsible: Head of School and Director of Technologies and Innovation Goals CP2-Y1 2018-2019: Create AISC Environmental Sustainability Task Force, which drafts Sustainability Framework as a road map for future work.
+Person(s) Responsible: Head of School and Director of Technologies and Innovation Goals CP2-Y1 2018-2019: Create AISC Environmental Sustainability Task Force, which drafts Sustainability Framework as road map for future work.